-- 1. Read General regulations.
-2 Each member may not exhibit more than 4 (four) entries total. - Must be pre-entered by Friday July 2nd.
-3 - Male Goats can only be shown as wethers and in the market class. - 4 All goats must be identified with a registered tattoo or an official USDA Premise ID Tag.
-Kids under 8 (eight) weeks of age, accompanied by their dams, are exempt from tagging requirements. - 5 All Goats must be inspected by the Fair board appointed inspector in the designated area before unloading. - The "Application To Sell" form must be completed and returned 6. to the Superintendent no later than Thursday July 29th 1:00 p.m.
+- Read General regulations. - 2.
+Each member may not exhibit more than 4 (four) entries total. - Must be pre-entered by Friday July 1st. - Male Goats can only be shown as wethers and in the market class. - All goats must be identified with a registered tattoo or an official USDA Premise ID Tag.
+Kids under 8 (eight) weeks of age, accompanied by their dams, are exempt from tagging requirements. - All Goats must be inspected by the Fair board appointed inspector in the designated area before unloading. - The "Application To Sell" form must be completed and returned to the Superintendent no later than Thursday July 28th 1:00 p.m.
 Only Market animals are eligible to sell.
-Failure to complete it by that time denies all right to sell. - All 4-H Market and Breeding Meat Goats will be stalled from 7.
-Monday at weigh-in until release time.
+Failure to complete it by that time denies all right to sell. - All 4-H Market and Breeding Meat Goats will be stalled from Monday at weigh-in until release time.
 Only goats checked in will receive stalls.
-No stalls will be reserved for tack. - 8.
-Market Goats & Breeding goats must be slick shorn with 3/8" hair or less at the time of arrival on the fairgrounds from knee and hock up, excluding tip of tail.
-(Following State Fair rules) - 0 All Goats must be dehorned or have horns tipped; no sharp points allowed.
-No fresh dehorning wounds will be allowed. - 10.
-Market and Breeding Goats must be owned by the exhibitor. - Market Goats must be tagged with a 4-H tag on or before May 11.
-7th - 12.
-Market Goats may be either non-bred does or wethers. - 13 Market Goats must be less than 1 year in age and have milk teeth in place with no visible signs of permanent teeth. - 14 Market Goats must weigh a minimum of 60 pounds to be eligible for the Livestock Premium Auction.
+No stalls will be reserved for tack. - Market Goats & Breeding goats must be slick shorn with 3/8" hair or less at the time of arrival on the fairgrounds from knee and hock up, excluding tip of tail.
+(Following State Fair rules) - All Goats must be dehorned or have horns tipped; no sharp points allowed.
+No fresh dehorning wounds will be allowed. - Market and Breeding Goats must be owned by the exhibitor.
+Market Goats must be tagged with a 4-H tag on or before May - 6th. - 12.
+Market Goats may be either non-bred does or wethers.

+- 13 Market Goats must be less than 1 year in age and have milk teeth in place with no visible signs of permanent teeth. - 14.
+Market Goats must weigh a minimum of 60 pounds to be eligible for the Livestock Premium Auction.
 Goats need to be a marketable weight and size.
-Underweight goats will show in a feeder goat class and will not be eligible to sell.
-No re-weighing will be allowed. - 15.
+Underweight goats will show in a lightweight goat class and will not be eligible to sell.
+No reweighing will be allowed. - 15.
 Weight classes will be determined by the show committee after weighing, using natural or logical weight breaks. - 16.
 Goats must be shown with all 4 (four) feet on the ground.
 Grooming: Artificial coloring, paint, adhesive, or powder will not be permitted for use during the entire show. - 17 Exhibitors may use collars, collars with a short lead or halters when showing.
-Medium / 3mm or smaller pinch collars will be allowed - 18 First and second place winners in each class will return to the show ring to compete for Grand Champion and Reserve Grand Champion. - 19.
-Market goats weighed at spring tagging that meet the Market sale weight requirements are also entered in the Rate of Gain Contest. - 20 All market goats that meet the market sale weight requirements will be scanned. - H-054 Market Goats - H-501B.
-Carcass Contest - H-502B Rate of Gain
+Medium / 3mm or smaller pinch collars will be allowed - 18 Market goats weighed at spring tagging that meet the Market sale weight requirements are also entered in the Rate of Gain Contest.
+19. All market goats that meet the market sale weight requirements will be scanned.